ray-project/ray/doc/source/rllib-algorithms.rst

 .. figure:: impala.png
    :align: center

    RLlib's IMPALA implementation scales from 16 to 128 workers on PongNoFrameskip-v4.
 With vectorization, similar learning performance to 128 workers can be achieved with only 32 workers.
-This about an order of magnitude faster than A3C, with similar sample efficiency.
+This is about an order of magnitude faster than A3C, with similar sample efficiency.

 Policy Gradients
 ----------------